Getting to know the Wildfire JSON Data Feeds

 - Q: Does downloading the JSON feed require authentication?
 A: No, just make sure you’re using your specific JSON feed with your client application number embedded in the link.
 This application ID and credentials will be provided to you by the Client Success during the onboarding process.
 For example: https://www.wildlink.me/data/[[CLIENT_APPLICATION_ID_HERE]]/merchant-rate/1

-- Q: What time zone are the feeds in?
-A: All JSON feeds in are in UTC
+- Q: Which time zone do the JSON feeds use?
+A: All JSON feeds with date references use UTC.

 - Q: In the merchant rate feeds, if a rate is not represented as a percentage, is it in a currency format?
 A: There are two kinds of rates in the merchant-rate feed - PERCENTAGE and FLAT .
-Where a commission rate is a flat payout, that value is US dollar, Euro, Canadian dollar, etc as represented by the “Currency” value in the JSON response for each rate.
+Where a commission rate is a flat payout, that value is US Dollar (USD), Euro (EUR), Canadian Dollar (CAD), etc as represented by the “Currency” value in the JSON response for each rate.